UPPMAX/programming_formalisms/docs/modularity/modular.md

     - Implement Factory Design pattern 40 min
     - lunch

-???- "Learning objectives of Refactoring"
+???- info "Learning objectives of Refactoring"
     - Learners learns about code smells and design smells

-???- "Learning objectives of Design Patterns"
+???- info "Learning objectives of Design Patterns"

     -The learners know of the "zero line" code and how it relates to software design "Zero line" Design
     - The Learners should be able to implement into their design the